The 12 best Australian native ferns for a home garden

 Its copper-toned new fronds contain pigments that protect tender growth from light stress.
 Remove older fronds at the base with sharp snips once they yellow and top-dress with compost in spring to support fresh growth.

-4. Fishbone Water Fern (Blechnum nudum)
+4. Fishbone water fern (Blechnum nudum)

-This is an excellent choice for pond edges, swales and low-lying areas along the east coast.
+An excellent choice for pond edges, swales and low-lying areas along the east coast.
 It tolerates periodic wet feet but must not sit in stagnant water indefinitely.
 Its adaptation to fluctuating creek levels makes it resilient to both short flooding and moderate dry spells.

 Before planting, loosen soil thoroughly and incorporate compost to improve structure.
 Set the crown slightly proud of the soil surface to prevent rot.
 Water consistently during the first season and maintain a mulch layer to moderate soil temperature.